 Today I’m focusing on the change that we generate.
 Driving positive change in our lives.
 Taking risks.
 Shaking things up.
 Believe it or not, change is our biggest teacher.
 It is our examiner.
 Sometimes it feels like our enemy.
 But in retrospect, it is often one of the biggest loves of our lives.

-Here are five ways that change kicks our butt (and why that’s awesome)!
+Here are some ways that change kicks our butt (and why that’s awesome)!

 Routines allow us to go through life without thinking too much.
 Change forces us to look at things with fresh sight.

 Think about when you are on holiday — the architecture, daylight, menus, people — they’re all different.
 It brings us into the present moment and it’s like we actually see things again.
 When I moved to Manhattan, I was in awe of all of the cultural and physical differences — from the constant sirens to the 24-hour restaurants to all of the vibrant, colourful, outspoken people.
 When I have visitors, I love to see things from their eyes and hear them comment on all of the things that they notice.
 It makes it all new to me again in those moments.

 We don’t feel this way on our daily commute to work or buying coffee from the same barista every morning for eleven years.

 This is a concept in Zen Buddhism, referring to having an attitude of openness when experiencing anything for the first time.
 Only something unfamiliar can invoke this.
 In a new situation, we have no preconceptions and simply come back to who we truly are.

 When was the last time you did or saw something for the first time?
 I ask myself this often, and when it has been a while, I get ready to book a plane ticket, try a beginner’s language/cooking/dance class, or even jump on a train to a place I’ve never been before!